 Gregory's own experience as an artist has fostered a deep appreciation for the visual arts.
-Recently, Gregory directed the purchase of sacred Native American Hopi and San Carlos Apache artifacts that were being auctioned to the public in France, against the will of the Hopi and San Carlos Apache.
+In December 2013, Gregory directed the purchase of sacred Native American Hopi and San Carlos Apache artifacts that were being auctioned to the public in France, against the will of the Hopi and San Carlos Apache.
 After purchasing 25 of the sacred artifacts, Gregory promptly returned them to their rightful owners.
 His grant was featured on the front page of New York Times and covered by news outlets across the globe.

 “As an artist,” Gregory said, “I was struck by the awesome power and beauty of these objects.
 But these are not trophies to have on one’s mantel; they are truly sacred works for the Native Americans.
 They do not belong in auction houses or private collections.
-It gives me immense satisfaction to know that they will be returned home to their rightful owners, the Native Americans.
+It gives me immense satisfaction to know that they will be returned home to their rightful owners, the Native Americans."

 Improving Outcomes for Children and Families